Student Registration Process

 RISD Global travel programs

 When participating in study abroad courses and programs through RISD Global, you may encounter challenges related to accessibility and accommodations.
+Although RISD cannot guarantee the accessibility of all program sites, students with disabilities can and do participate in RISD Global Education programs.

 Just as laws and cultural norms differ from country to country, so might their disability accommodations and perceptions.
 Be aware that the level of accessibility, services and accommodation to which you have access at RISD may not be available to you at your course/program site or host institution.
 There may also be instances of other countries providing access and accommodations in different ways than at RISD and in the US.